hiibolt/KnowledgeBase/pages/Vector Spaces.md

 	- #### "$V$" Space
 	  $$V=\{v\in M_{2*2}\text{ | }\det(v)=0\}$$

-	  Does it have a zero?
+	  Does it have a zero:
 	  Yes.

-	  We verify that the s
+	  We verify that they stay in the space even with scalar multiplication:
 	  $$\det(s\begin{bmatrix}a & b\\ c & d\end{bmatrix})=\det(\begin{bmatrix}sa & sb\\ sc & sd\end{bmatrix})=s^2(ad-bc)$$
+	  Yes.

+	  We verify that